 Germany facing school and retail lockdown in bid to control spiralling cases

-Merkel to hold emergency meeting today; proposal that retail close from Wednesday to January 10th
+Merkel to hold emergency meeting; proposal that retail close from Wednesday to January 10th

 A counter-demonstrator shouts during a protest against the coronavirus restrictions in Frankfurt am Main on Saturday.
 The sign reads ‘Thinking for each other instead of thinking laterally’.
 Photograph: Ronald Wittek/EPA